Date of Award

 The significance of the productvariable suggests that companies should pay close attention to the quality of their products if they want to avoid negative reputation targeting campaigns.
 Another practical implication of the study pertains to environmental CSR strategies.
 The findings of the study suggest that companies which rely heavily on CSR strategies focusing on environmental issues, should be cognizant of the "two edged sword" attribute of the environment variable.
 It is in this realm that the unintended consequences of corporate social responsibility appear to be most evident.

 Nunez, Eloy L., "Unintended Effects of Corporate Social Responsibility on Corporate Reputation: When is Doing "Good" Not Good for Business?"
 (2007).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 230.